 Liberation through collaboration, the needs of a picture, and the pros and cons of paint.

-Far past midnight, hurried through the shuttered airport, I dipped from an off-ramp into a starlit residential block and then onto a property where an assortment of tin-roofed shacks, trailer homes, and tree-stump chairs faced one another.
+Long past midnight, I dipped from an off-ramp into a starlit residential block and then onto a property where an assortment of tin-roofed shacks, trailer homes, and tree-stump chairs faced one another.
 There was a Calagarian outhouse built on a deep skew like the prow of a ship and a stocked refrigerator en plein air.
-I was in Texas, at the Monofonus Compound—a multipurpose arts grotto in the loamy neighborhood of east Austin.
+I was in Texas, at the Monofonus Compound—a multipurpose arts grotto in the neighborhood of east Austin.
 I came to watch artists Mike Ricioppo and Drew Liverman paint collaboratively, trading turns with every mark as if they were one person with two syncopated right hands.
 Their pictures are direct, boisterous, and often randy.

-Here at the compound grounds, the action always takes place at night and with a half dozen owlish spectators attending as an audience in the dark.
+Here at the compound, the action always takes place at night and with a half dozen owlish spectators milling around in the dark.
 The large canvases are lit up dramatically, like movie screens or theatre backdrops, and Ricioppo and Liverman occupy what feels like the studio’s proscenium.
 They cavort in equal measure with concentrated work—alternating between flourishes and pratfalls, between first and second fiddle.
 Too early in the morning after a long night of painting, I had the pleasure of forcing them to wake up and speak with me.

 AB Are these pangs of hesitancy and doubt split between the two of you, diluted, or maybe cancelled out?